 Though I am almost fanatical about keeping my books in good order, I found this scrawled on the blank back page of a book, from a retreat in 2009.
 Seemed meant to be found now, in these days of repentance, mourning and resurrection:

-When we meet God face-to-face, it is always a moment of grace,but too it is a moment of judgment for us.
+When we meet God face-to-face, it is always a moment of grace,We die to ourselves, die to a particular sin or attachment,

 Judgment day, then, can be any day, any time, any particular